- Genistein Combined Polysaccharide

 For Patients & Caregivers

 How It Works

 There are no clinical data to support use of GCP for cancer prevention or treatment.

-Laboratory research has suggested that the polysaccharides in Basidiomycetes mushrooms can slow the growth of tumors, enhance certain activities of immune cells, and kill some bacteria and viruses on contact.
-It is not clear to what extent these effects occur in the human body.
+Laboratory research suggests that the polysaccharides in Basidiomycetes mushrooms can slow the growth of tumors, enhance certain activities of immune cells, and kill some bacteria and viruses on contact.

 Do Not Take If